 The Future Of Work Is… Virtual!

 A review of management consulting literature about the impact of the digital age on the workplace is apt to take your breath away.
-The language used predicts nothing short of a full-scale revolution of the global order of business as we know it.
+The language used predicts nothing short of a full-scale revolution of the global order of business as we know it in the future.

 Consider the following statements: